SkoolNotes/Taproot/2020BIO101/KBhBIO101BioMoleculesQuizReview.md

 		* Has Ribosomes
 		* Has Mitochondria
 		* No plastids — organelle pigments
-		* Hair-like items on the outer surface
+		* Has Cilla — Hair-like items on the outer surface
+	* Plant Cell
+		* Has cell wall
+		*

 ## Helpful review items